Haft-e Tir bombing: Aftermath

 Many scholarly sources believe the People's Mujahedin of Iran (MEK) was responsible for the bombing.

 Anthony Cordesman writes that this bombing, along with 1981 Iranian Prime Minister's office bombing, turned Iranian public opinion against the MEK and expanded Iranian government crackdown on the group.

 According to Ervand Abrahamian, "whatever the truth, the Islamic Republic used the incident to wage war on the Left opposition in general and the Mojahedin in particular."

 According to Kenneth Katzman, "there has been much speculation among academics and observers that these bombings may have actually been planned by senior IRP leaders, to rid themselves of rivals within the IRP."

 The 2006 U.S. department of state Country report says that "In 1981, the MEK detonated bombs in the head office of the Islamic Republic Party and the Premier's office, killing some 70 high-ranking Iranian officials."

 Assassinations of "leading officials and active supporters of the regime by the Mujahedin were to continue for the next year or two," though they failed to overthrow the government.

 Commemoration

-To commemorate the event several public places in Iran including major squares in Tehran and other cities are named “Hafte Tir”.
+To commemorate the event several public places in Iran including major squares in Tehran and other cities are named “Haft-e Tir”.

 Assassination of Mohammad-Reza Kolahi

 Mohammad-Reza Kolahi, accused of being involved in the bombing, was murdered in December 2015 in front of his home in the Dutch town of Almere.
-Kolahi was living in the Netherlands under false identity of Ali Motamed as a refugee, was married to an Afghan woman and had a 17-year-old son.
+Kolahi was living in the Netherlands under the false identity of Ali Motamed as a refugee, was married to an Afghan woman and had a 17-year-old son.
 Iran denied its involvement in the murder.